Vacuum: Outer space

-Structure of the magnetosphere - is not a perfect vacuum, but a tenuous plasma awash with charged particles, free elements such as hydrogen, helium and oxygen, electromagnetic fields.
+The structure of the magnetosphere is not a perfect vacuum, but a tenuous plasma awash with charged particles, free elements such as hydrogen, helium and oxygen, and electromagnetic fields.

 Outer space has very low density and pressure, and is the closest physical approximation of a perfect vacuum.
 But no vacuum is truly perfect, not even in interstellar space, where there are still a few hydrogen atoms per cubic meter.

 Stars, planets, and moons keep their atmospheres by gravitational attraction, and as such, atmospheres have no clearly delineated boundary: the density of atmospheric gas simply decreases with distance from the object.
 The Earth's atmospheric pressure drops to about 32 mPa at 100 km of altitude, the Kármán line, which is a common definition of the boundary with outer space.
 Beyond this line, isotropic gas pressure rapidly becomes insignificant when compared to radiation pressure from the Sun and the dynamic pressure of the solar winds, so the definition of pressure becomes difficult to interpret.
 The thermosphere in this range has large gradients of pressure, temperature and composition, and varies greatly due to space weather.
 Astrophysicists prefer to use number density to describe these environments, in units of particles per cubic centimetre.

 But although it meets the definition of outer space, the atmospheric density within the first few hundred kilometers above the Kármán line is still sufficient to produce significant drag on satellites.
 Most artificial satellites operate in this region, called low Earth orbit, and must fire their engines every couple of weeks or a few times a year (depending on solar activity).
 The drag here is low enough that it could theoretically be overcome by radiation pressure on solar sails, a proposed propulsion system for interplanetary travel.

 All of the observable universe is filled with large numbers of photons, the so-called cosmic background radiation, and quite likely a correspondingly large number of neutrinos.
 The current temperature of this radiation is about 3 K.